-For a small, budget-priced system, the Bluetooth-enabled G-Boom speaker offers some impressive functionality, as well as a portable -- and durable -- design that works both indoors and outdoors.
-Reviewers say it's simple to use and pair up with other Bluetooth devices, and the included strap makes it a cinch to bring the speaker along wherever you go.
+For a small, budget-priced system, the Bluetooth-enabled G-Boom speaker offers some impressive functionality.
+Its rugged, portable design makes it easy to use anywhere, indoors or outdoors.
+Reviewers say it's simple to use and pair up with other Bluetooth devices.
+It can't match the sound quality of a high-end speaker, however, and its battery life is unremarkable.

 Review: G-Project G-Boom Wireless Bluetooth Boombox, Jeremy Horwitz, March 8, 2013